kaldi-asr/kaldi-svn-archive/egs/vystadial_en/README.txt

   required (disabled by default).

-Start the recipe from the s5 directory by running bash train_voip_cs.sh or bash train_voip_en.sh.
+Start the recipe from the s5 directory by running bash run.sh.
-It will create $WORK/mfcc, $WORK/data and $WORK/exp directories.
+It will create s5/mfcc, s5/data and s5/exp directories.
 If any of them exists, it will ask you if you want them to be overwritten.

 .. [*] Sun Grid Engine

 Extracting the results and trained models
 -----------------------------------------
-The main scripts, s5/train_voip_{cs,en}.sh, perform not only training of the acoustic models, but also decoding.
+The main scripts, s5/run.sh,
+perform not only training of the acoustic models, but also decoding.
 The acoustic models are evaluated after running the training and
 reports are printed to the standard output.

-The s5/local/results.py exp command extracts the results from the $exp directory.
+The s5/local/results.py exp command extracts the results from the $exp directory. and stores the results to exp/results.log.
-It is invoked at the end of the s5/train_voip_{cs,en}.sh script and the results are thereby stored to $WORK/exp/results.log.

 If you want to use the trained acoustic model with your language model outside the prepared script, you need to build the HCLG decoding graph yourself.